Emergency Exits Were Locked In Building Where 25 People Died From Fire, Officials Say

 The death toll rose sharply after firefighters brought the fire inside the 22-story FR Tower under control Thursday afternoon and were able to search the office building in Dhaka's Banani area.

 Fire and safety officials in Dhaka say the building had numerous problems that presented safety flaws.
-Office workers and other inside the tower were trapped.
+Office workers and others inside the tower were trapped.
 Dozens of people were injured.

 Information Minister Hasan Mahmud alleged on Friday that because of the building's condition, innocent people were killed not by the fire but by the owners' greed.
 He added that the building had been built with more stories than were initially approved.

-"We found many emergency exit points of the FR Tower were just eyewash," Saleh Uddin, assistant director of Fire Service and Civil Defense, tells The Daily Star.
+"We found many emergency exit points of the FR Tower were just eyewash," Saleh Uddin, assistant director of fire service and civil defense, tells The Daily Star.
 "No demonstration on how to use emergency exit points of the building was held ever, and those were kept locked on different floors.
 As a result, the trapped people could not come out of the building using the emergency exits."

 Of those who died, Uddin said, about a fifth of them died from falls, as they either jumped to their deaths or fell while trying to climb to safety.